Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Promoter motif detection
 ----------------

-As long as you have TSSs, you can use the subcommand ``promoter`` to get promoters.
-It will generate the promoters based on the different classes of TSS.
-Therefore, if your TSSs are not computed by ``ANNOgesic``, you need to add ``-s`` and assign proper annotation file to ``-g``.
-Then ``promoter`` will help you to classify your TSSs.
+As long as we have TSSs, we can use subcommand ``promoter`` to get promoters.
+The promoters will be detected based on different types of the TSSs.
+Therefore, if the TSSs gff files are not generated  by ``ANNOgesic``, you need to add ``-s`` and assign corresponding genome annotation file to ``-g``.

 ::